Kuwait Zoo

 Kuwait Zoo is a zoo located in Omariya in Kuwait.
-It is currently closed.
+It has officially closed on The 12th of March 2020 due to precautions of Covid 19.

 History

-Kuwait zoo was established in 1968.
+Kuwait Zoo was established in 1968.
 The zoo suffered extensive damages during the 1990 Iraqi Invasion.
 Nevertheless, most of the maintenance work has been finished, and the zoo reopened after the modification and renovation work was completed.
 Part of these renovations in early 1993 included the addition of new animals from other zoos.
 The zoo is around 180,000 m^{2} in area.
 It is divided into four major sections: